Job vacancies

 Current Vacancies

-Saturdays in term time, 10 weeks per term 2024/25, from September 2024
+When: Saturdays in term time, 10 weeks per term in 2025/26, from September 2025 or November 2025

 As the centre is expanding, we are seeking additional tutors and wish to appoint an energetic and highly skilled team of tutors, top practitioners and industry professionals, across a variety of styles and genres to teach our U18 students, and to ensure that Guildhall Young Artists provides an excellent creative education.